DankiCalamari/LavaDevWebsite/README.md

 ## Welcome to My Website

 # Minecraft Server
-yes i own a minecraft serer it is still in development but it is open to the public the ip is: ash.humbleserver.net
+yes i own a minecraft server it is still in development but it is open to the public the ip is: ash.humbleserver.net

 # Discord server
 the invite link to my discord server is:[invite](https://discord.gg/aMVXRTP)